merely-useful/py-rse/index.md

     but as it attracts more volunteer contributors, a more explicit rule is needed.
-    One common method is for existing members to nominate new ones, who are then voted on using the process described above.
+    One common method is for existing members to nominate new ones, who are then voted in (or not) using the process described above.

 ## Make All This Obvious to Newcomers {#teams-documentation}